clivetong/Talks/NetConf2024/README.md

 ---

-### You've used String.Split but it is allocation heavy.
+### You've used String.Split but it is allocation heavy

+---

 ![enumerate splits](images/enumerate-splits.png)

+---

 ![convert range to string](images/convert-range-using-indexer.png)

+---

 ![range-to-span](images/range-to-span.png)